agorakit/documentation/docs/en/first_steps.md

-# Quick start after installation
+# First steps after installation

 ## Discover your installation
 Open your browser and go to the url of your web server.
 If using php's built-in web server it will be <http://localhost:8000>.